 4.1.
-With the exception of the curriculum linked Residential Trips organised annually for Y3/4 and Y5/6 in May, permission for residential trips to leave before the end of term (or half-term) will only be given if there is a compelling reason to support this, in order to minimise disruption to teaching produced by students and members of staff missing lessons.
+With the exception of the curriculum linked Residential Trips organised annually for Y5/6 in May, permission for residential trips to leave before the end of term (or half-term) will only be given if there is a compelling reason to support this, in order to minimise disruption to teaching produced by pupils and members of staff missing lessons.

-5. First Aid kits for Trips
+5. First Aid Kits for Trips

-- 5.1 An appropriate First Aid kit will be requested from GD and prepared in advance of the trip. - 5.2 Each kit contains Emergency contact details and Medical Information for your Trip.
+- 5.1 An appropriate First Aid kit will be requested from Georgia Djiabouras (GD) and prepared in advance of the trip. - 5.2 Each kit contains emergency contact details and medical information for your trip.
 This is private and confidential and if removed from the kit must be shredded after use.
 If there is risk to the information being accessed by a third party, the contact details and information are available to staff as a PDF document which can be accessed from a secure mobile device. - 5.3 All medication for pupils must be kept by staff and not given to the pupil.
 It is for the member of staff to administer the medication should it be required, not for the pupil to self-medicate.
-In most cases the medication we provide you with is a backup and the pupil will have their own medication with them.
-If unsure, please ask for guidance from GD. - 5.4 All medication and First Aid kits need to be returned to GD either when you return from the trip or the following morning. - 5.5 Please inform GD if anything has been used from the bags so that it can be replenished.
+If unsure, please ask for guidance from GD. - 5.4 All medication and First Aid kits need to be returned to the classroom or GD where appropriate the following morning.

+5.5 Please inform GD if anything has been used from the bags so that it can be replenished.
 Also any incidents or accidents will need to be reported in the usual way.